-However, by far the majority in Scotland were erected in larger estates within towns and cities.
+Swedish Houses Types B and C, Leverburgh, Harris (Elisabeth Blanchet) However, by far the majority in Scotland were erected in larger estates within towns and cities.
 Two estates of 50 homes each still remain In Edinburgh (in the West Pilton and Sighthill areas).
-An even larger development remains in the Balornock area of Glasgow.
-Thus it seems that whilst there are fewer locations in Scotland, there are far more actual homes than in England and Wales.
+The Glasgow Balornock development is even larger.
+Cooke's paper(9) gives it a number of 200 with a total of 3,500 for Scotland as a whole.
+In fact there appears to be 306 in Balornock.
+This discrepancy may be because more homes were added to the area under the second, 1949, order but needs clarification.
+Thus, whilst there are fewer locations in Scotland, there are far more actual homes than in England and Wales.